santiregui/orocos_franka_panda/README.md

 - libfranka
 - Orocos toolchain 2.9 installed
-- ROS (only catkin is used for handling the packages.
+- ROS Melodic (only catkin is used for handling the packages.
 It is possible to modify the CMakeLists for getting rid of this dependency)
 - Real Time Kernel (installation instructions found [here](https://frankaemika.github.io/docs/installation_linux.html)).
 If you don't use the Real Time Kernel you will get communication errors due to the very strict requirements of the real time controller of the Franka.